smallwat3r/shhh/README.md

 #### Thanks to

-* [@AustinTSchaffer](https://github.com/AustinTSchaffer) for contributing to set-up the Docker environment.
+* [@AustinTSchaffer](https://github.com/AustinTSchaffer) for contributing to set-up a Docker environment.
 * [@kleinfelter](https://github.com/kleinfelter) for finding bugs and security issues.

 ## License